 Cons: There’s barely any grape jam in this Reese’s Cup.
 I dissected one of the Cups and found some hiding in the corners, but even when I tasted those regions of the Reese’s Cup specifically, I could barely taste any grape flavor.
 It ends up making the candy taste a little musty—just like a worse Reese’s Big Cup.
 If you want to try one of these new Reese’s Peanut Butter Cups, stick with the strawberry.

-Justine Sterling is the editor-in-chief of Sporked.
-She has been writing about food and beverages for well over a decade and is an avid at-home cook and snacker.
-Don’t worry, she’s not a food snob.
-Sure, she loves a fresh-shucked oyster.
-But she also will leap at whatever new product Reese’s releases and loves a Tostitos Hint of Lime, even if there is no actual lime in the ingredients.
+Hi!
+I’m the editor-in-chief of Sporked.
+I will never turn down a fresh-shucked oyster but I’ll also leap at whatever new product Reese’s releases and I love a Tostitos Hint of Lime, even if there is no actual lime in the ingredients.

 Thoughts?
 Questions?
 Complete disagreement?
 Leave a comment!